-It is late afternoon the next day when you stop by the Taza Chocolate Bar.
-You are surprised to discover a line, at least 20 people long, and an air of excitement.
+The next time you pay a visit to the Taza Chocolate Bar, you are surprised to discover a line, at least 20 people long, and an air of excitement.

 The Taza staff was working furiously to stay ahead of the queued up customers.